Imhemed/Chat-App/README.md

 I learned how to :

 - make a custom radio button
-- how to add shadows
+-  add shadows
-- how to use position relative and absolute
+-  use position relative and absolute
-- how to make animations
+-  make animations
-- how to debug code and finds the errors and how to correct them
+-  debug code and finds the errors and how to correct them

 ### **Continued development**